Real Estate Taxes Vs. Property Taxes

-When it comes to real estate taxes vs. property taxes, what’s the difference?
-In short, there is none.
-The IRS uses the term “real estate taxes,” but most people use “property taxes” to mean the same thing.
-Both of these terms refer to money paid to state or local governments because of levies on immovable land.
+When looking at real estate taxes and property taxes, what’s the difference?
+In short, you won’t find one.
+The IRS uses the term “real estate taxes,” but most people use “property taxes” to refer to the exact same thing.
+Both terms refer to money paid to state or local governments because of levies on immovable land.

 The only important distinction to make is that personal property taxes are different from real estate taxes and property taxes.
 Personal property taxes refer to movable properties, like the car you drive to work.
 These items are taxed differently from real estate.